openshift-kni/kni-enhancements/enhancements/cluster-validation-tool.md

 Many cluster deployments are based on engineered and validated reference configurations.
 These reference configurations have been designed to ensure a cluster will meet the functional, feature, performance and resource requirements for specific use cases.
-When a cluster, or deployment of clusters, deviates from the reference configuration the impacts may be subtle, transient, or delayed for some period of time.
+A customer will take the reference configuration and adapt it for their particular environment adding variations to account for their networking topology, specific servers/hardware in use, optional features, etc. It is this adapted version of the configuration which is then applied to their cluster, or replicated across a large scale deployment of clusters.
+When this adapted configuration deviates from the reference configuration the impacts may be subtle, transient, or delayed for some period of time.
 When working with these clusters across their lifetimes it is important to be able to validate the configuration against the known valid reference configuration to identify potential issues before they impact end users, service level agreements, or cluster uptime.

 This enhancement describes a tool capable of doing an "intelligent" diff between a reference configuration and a set of CRs representative of a deployed production cluster.
 These CRs may derive from many potential sources such as being pulled from a live cluster, read from a git repository, or extracted from a support archive.
 The reference configuration is sufficiently annotated to describe expected user variations versus required content.

+![Diagram showing reference config and user config as input to proposed validation tool](./images/cluster-validation-tool-inputs.png)

 Existing tools meet some of this need but fall short of the goals
 - kubectl/oc diff: This tool allows comparison of a live cluster against a known configuration.